Semiconcave functions in Alexandrov's geometry: Quasigeodesics

-Although this definition works for any metric space, it is only reasonable to apply it for the spaces where we have $\lambda$-concave functions, but not all functions are $\lambda$-concave, and Alexandrov's spaces seem to be the perfect choice.
+Although this definition works for any metric space, it is only reasonable to apply it for the spaces where we have $\lambda$-concave functions, and Alexandrov's spaces seem to be the perfect choice.

 The following is a list of corollaries from this definition: \newcounter{qg-prop} \begin{enumerate} \item Quasigeodesics are unit-speed curves.
-I.e., if $\gamma(t)$ is a quasigeodesic then for any $t_0$ we have
+That is, if $\gamma(t)$ is a quasigeodesic then for any $t_0$ we have

 To prove that quasigeodesic $\gamma$ is $1$-Lipschitz at some $t=t_0$, it is enough to apply the definition for $f=\dist_{\gamma(t_0)}^2$ and use the fact that in any Alexandrov's space $\dist_p^2$ is $(2+O(r^2))$-concave in $B_r(p)$.
 The lower bound is more complicated, see theorem~\ref{thm:unit-speed}.